measty/tiatoolbox/README.md

             },
-    "auto_load": 1,     # if 1, upon opening a slide will also load all annotations associated with it "default_cprop": "some_property",     # default property to color annotations by "first_slide": "slideA.svs",            # initial slide to open upon launching viewer "UI_settings": {
+    "auto_load": 1,     # if 1, upon opening a slide will also load all annotations associated with it "default_cprop": "some_property",     # default property to color annotations by "default_type_cprop": {               # a property to colour a specific type by "type": "Gland",
+    "cprop": "Explanation"
+    },
+    "first_slide": "slideA.svs",            # initial slide to open upon launching viewer "UI_settings": {
         "blur_radius": 0,           # applies a blur to rendererd annotations